sata-deep/d-band-center/README.md

 d-DOS for the up and down electrons for the selected atoms in a file called **d-ud.dat** (in addition to printing the d-band centers of those selected atoms).

+While performing DOS calculation care should be taken (in the POSCAR file) such that all transition metals for which the d-band center to be calculated should appear together.

 If you use this code, please cite the following article: